skienzmatishun/rippreport/content/p/alabama-exposure-mljr/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Book cover for The Framing of Murray Lawrence Jr. showing a man walking through prison gates on the front and a black-and-white portrait of a Black man ...
+summary: Prosecutors and law enforcement bosses conspired to lock away Murray Lawrence Jr. for a crime he never committed.
+Analyzing two thousand pages of court transcripts reveals suppressed forensic reports and coerced witness statements.
+Discover how Baldwin County's legal ecosystem routinely exchanges human lives for political promotions.
 ---
 A short but powerful read from Alabama Exposure and Accountability.
 The Framing of Murray Lawrence Jr.